Akashp12345/ebooks/README.md

 ## Packages Used

-- **axios**: A promise-based HTTP client for the browser and Node.js, used to fetch data from the Google Books API.
+- **axios**: A promise-based HTTP client for the browser and Node.js, used to send request to backend.
 - **dotenv**: A module that loads environment variables from a `.env` file into `process.env`, helping to manage configuration.
 - **antd**: Provides inbuilt UI components.
 - **react-icons**: For various icons.
 - **react-redux**: For managing the state with Redux.
 - **react-router-dom**: For managing routes in a React application.

-## Test Credentials
-- `Email` : akash@example.com
-- `Password`: password

 ## Installation <!-- Installation -->